kendalldc/Stop-Watch/README.md

 # Stop-Watch
-This is my one of a kind stop watch
+This is my one of a kind stop watch.
+The controls created allow the user to start, stop and pause the watch at anytime.
+It has a sleek black design.